This delivery truck is empty!

 Lockwood Farms

 Cammy and James Lockwood began Lockwood Farms in 2011 with James' late father, Barry Lockwood.
 They started with 399 laying hens and a few rows of vegetables.
-They now have 4250 free-range laying hens, and include the Black Soldier Fly in their diet.
+They now have 4250 free-range laying hens, and include the Black Soldier Fly in their diet."Insects are a very natural part of a hen's diet, yet conventional feed has not included insect protein" the Lockwoods note.
+"We believe this is the way of the future and are so excited to be pioneering this feed in our industry."

 In March 2019, they received the BC & Yukon Outstanding Young Farmers award, which recognizes farmers who exemplify excellence in their profession and promote the tremendous contribution of agriculture.